Find your favorite place

 Hicks Wildlife and Nature Preserve

 A crystal-clear stream runs through a wooded valley and pours into Lake Wissota in our newest preserve.
 We’re building trails through this 13-acre wooded oasis for spectacular views from the bluffs that surround the lush valley.
+Hunting is NOT permitted.

 Location: Appx.
 17500 120th Ave, Chippewa Falls, WI.
 Park in the cul-de-sac and walk west into the woods.